apache/flink/docs/streaming_guide.md

 ### Temporal database style operators

-While database style operators like joins (on key) and crosses are hard to define properly on data streams, a straight forward implementation is to apply these operators on windows of the data streams.
+While database style operators like joins (on key) and crosses are hard to define properly on data streams, a straightforward implementation is to apply these operators on windows of the data streams.

 Currently join and cross operators are supported on time windows.